 While patient violence and aggression are thankfully rare, therapists need to be aware of the unique risks and challenges that affect their profession.
 To help minimize the risks to themselves and their staff, all therapy providers should carry out thorough assessments covering all health and safety issues that could impact both patients and professionals.

-Implementing well-thought through safety solutions will help to reduce the risk of violence and keep therapists safe.
+Implementing well thought through safety solutions will help to reduce the risk of violence and keep therapists safe.
 To find out more, and to learn how our panic button systems are already protecting healthcare and wellness providers across the country, take a look around or get in touch with a member of our team today.
+Request a Demo.